Samreay/ChainConsumer/doc/usage.rst

 An area of some difference in analyses is how to generate summary statistics from marginalised posterior distributions.
-ChainConsumer comes equipped with the three different methods that can be configured with the `configure` method.
+ChainConsumer comes equipped with the several different methods that can be configured with the `configure` method.
 The three methods are:

 Maximum Likelihood Statistics